SevenShepherd/SevenShepherd.github.io/_posts/2024-02-24-dispensationalism.markdown

 >
 &mdash; [Dr. Wayne Grudem (Ph.D., University of Cambridge; D.D., Westminster)](https://youtu.be/s9e3Y2SMXag), "Free Grace" Theology: 5 Ways It Diminishes the Gospel. p.
 70. Endorsed by 9 leading Biblical scholars.

 Certain names & titles have been redacted to protect my audience from possible dangerous teachings by Chafer and the Free Grace community.
 You can always refer to the source yourself as I've supplied it at the end of each text.
-It should be stated that **I do not think that Free Grace Theology is a false gospel, only an incomplete, weakened, or diminished one**.
+It should be stated that **I do not think that 80s &ldquo;Free Grace&rdquo; Theology is a false gospel, only an incomplete, weakened, or diminished one**.
 I recommend moderate forms of protestantism instead.

 > **6\.
 The Relationship between Dispensationalism and the Free Grace Movement**
 >